Radicals (or in Japanese, ぶしゅ 部首) are the roots which kanji are made up of. Every single kanji in the Japanese language has at least one radical.

 The Japanese Kanji Study app on android teaches you radicals via English and Japanese names.
 And you can test yourself and practice writing them!
 It also shows how each kanji is broken down by their radicals!
 The radicals and beginners kanji levels are free, but you need to pay for advanced (N4 to N1) kanji.

-You can also learn them by learning the kanji themselves, i.e the Heisig method.
+You can also learn them by learning the kanji through other kanji and mnemonics, i.e the Heisig method.

 You can learn them like a Japanese native and study their Japanese names (and the kanji they’re used in).

-Beyond this there are not many resources online for practising radicals.
+Beyond this there are not many resources online for practicing radicals.